d-lopes/cf-auto-deploy/example-scripts/README.md

 # Example Scripts

-This directory contains 2 examples for pre- and post-processing scripts for sending a slack notification to webhook before and after the deployment process has run.
+This directory contains two examples for pre- and post-processing scripts that send a slack notification to a webhook.

 When spinning up the docker container, you can provide additional environment variables which will be available in these pre- and post-processing scripts: